rupl/chrisruppel.com/_posts/travel/2015-02-20-cape-town-table-mountain.md

 ---
 title: Setting the table
-location: "Cape Town, South Africa"
+location: Cape Town, South Africa

 gallery:
+- gridtype: flex-3
 - src: table-mountain-1.jpg
   alt: People hiking a vast mountainside.
   comment: Enjoying the views of India Venster.
   type: wide
+  bgpad: 45%
 - src: table-mountain-2.jpg
   alt: A woman and a man on an upwards path.
   comment: Right after our lunch break before turning around the other side of Table Mountain.